open-organization/open-org-workbook/open_org_workbook_toc.md

 ## Getting Started

-- Enacting change management at scale—Jen Kelchner & Sam Knuth
+- Are you ready for open?—Jen Kelchner & Sam Knuth
 - _Getting started with the exercises in this book—Laura Hilliger_

 ## Unit 1: Transparency